Filip Nguyen: Công An Hà Nội

+In 6 December 2023, Filip received approval to naturalize as a Vietnamese citizen.

 International career

-Nguyen was eligible to play for Czech Republic or Vietnam at international level.
+Filip is eligible to play for either the Czech Republic or Vietnam at international level.

-In July 2019, it was reported that Nguyen, who is of Vietnamese descent, was in the process of becoming naturalizsed as a Vietnamese citizen, which would allow him to represent the country's national team for the succeeding 2022 FIFA World Cup qualifiers.
+In July 2019, it was reported that Filip was in the process of becoming naturalized as a Vietnamese citizen, which would allow him to represent the country's national team for the succeeding 2022 FIFA World Cup qualifiers.

-In September 2020, Nguyen received his first call-up to the Czech Republic national team for their UEFA Nations League match against Scotland on 7 September.
+In September 2020, Filip received his first call-up to the Czech Republic national team for their UEFA Nations League match against Scotland on 7 September.
 Due to positive SARS-CoV-2 tests in the previous Czech squad, all players and the coaching staff which faced Slovakia on 4 September had to be replaced.

+On 6 December 2023, Filip announced on his Facebook page that he had successfully completed his Vietnamese naturalization, thus making him eligible to play for Vietnam.

+On 25 December 2023, Filip was selected in Vietnam's 34-man provisional squad for the 2023 AFC Asian Cup, and later made the final squad.
+He made his first senior international appearance against Kyrgyzstan in a 1–2 friendly defeat on 9 January 2024 in preparation for the tournament.
+Filip played in all of Vietnam's three matches at the 2023 AFC Asian Cup finals.

+Personal life

+Filip was born in Prague to a Vietnamese father and a Czech mother.
+His father is from Haiphong.

+Filip married his long-term girlfriend Aneta Ngova in August 2021.
+She also is of Vietnamese and Czech descent.
+The couple have two children, a son and a daughter.